 About North Cyprus

-Cyprus gained independence from Britain in 1960.
-The independent government of Cyprus announced its existence based on the participation of Turkish and Greek communities in the management of the island’s affairs.
-Britain, Greece and Turkey have guaranteed the sovereignty of the Cypriot government.
-The Turkish Cypriot settlement declared independence in 1983 and renamed itself the Turkish Republic of North Cyprus.
+Cyprus gained independence from Great Britain in 1960.
+The independent government of Cyprus announced its existence based on the participation of the Turkish and Greek communities in the management of the island’s affairs.
+Britain, Greece, and Turkey have guaranteed the sovereignty of the Cypriot government.
+In 1983, the Turkish Cypriot settlement declared independence and changed its name to the Turkish Republic of North Cyprus.

 The island’s strategic location and connection to many cultural and ethnic groups have led to the use of Cyprus as a mediator, even for major political purposes.
 As a result, diplomatically, Cyprus is a very important country in the Middle East.

 One of the main draws of North Cyprus is its mild climate, with over 320 sunny days per year.
 Visitors can enjoy the island’s unique Mediterranean beaches, clear blue waters, and pristine landmarks, as well as engage in a variety of water sports and beach activities.
 The island is also known for its rich history and is a popular destination for tourists seeking relaxation and adventure.

 North Cyprus is also home to eight prestigious international universities, attracting over 40,000 students from around the world.
 The island is not only a great place to visit, but also offers excellent educational opportunities for those looking to study abroad.
 With its beautiful scenery, rich culture, and abundance of activities and attractions, North Cyprus is a must-see destination for any traveler.